US Fish and Wildlife Service Division of International Conservation is first government program to become an Evidence Champion

 1990: USFWS international programs makes first award.

 Since 1990, USFWS has supported conservation partners and key wildlife species in Latin America, Asia, and Africa.
-These efforts that have significantly contributed to the existing evidence base via International Union for Conservation of Nature (IUCN) species specialist groups, wildlife surveys, socioeconomic research projects, and even formal analysis of effectiveness, such as in our paper “Effectiveness of 20 years of conservation investments in protecting orangutans” [1].
+These efforts that have significantly contributed to the existing evidence base via International Union for Conservation of Nature (IUCN) species specialist groups, wildlife surveys, socioeconomic research projects – and even formal analysis of effectiveness, such as in the paper “Effectiveness of 20 years of conservation investments in protecting orangutans” [1], produced by one of our grantees.

 Orangutan Pongo pygmaeus, the focus of a recent USFWS-supported study evaluating the cost-effectiveness of conservation actions.
 Photo by Shankar S. (CC BY 2.0)